ucrparlay/toggle-tree/README.md

 For more detailed information about usage, it will be more straightforward to read `include/toggle/detail/active.h` and `include/toggle/detail/frontier.h`.

 Note that the actual interface contains more implementation details than the paper's pseudocode.
 There is no explicit clear function provided.
-Instead, unconditional clear can be done by passing a template parameter `<true>` to `for_each`, and conditional clear should be done by directly calling `remove` inside `for_each`.
+Instead, it is done by passing a template parameter `<true>` to `for_each()`, so as to save an unnecessary tree traversal.
+From the paper's pseudocode you can discover that actually `clear()` always appear immediately after `for_each()`.

-Remember that any `for_each` or `reduce` visit can only remove the vertex itself!
-Do NOT call `remove` on another vertex inside the same Toggle Tree!
+Remember that any `for_each` or `reduce` visit can only remove the vertex itself, do NOT call `remove` on another vertex inside the same Toggle Tree!
+Just like atomic operations do not automatically make your parallel algorithm correct, we do not build some complex framework to guarantee your parallel algorithm is correct.
+Here, performance is the first-class citizen, not encapsulation.

 ```text
 toggle::Frontier frontier(n) // empty by default